akopytov/sysbench/README.md

 		  sysbench [common-options] --test=name [test-options] command

-See ? for a description of common options and documentation for particular test mode for a list of test-specific options.
+See [General command line options](README.md#general-command-line-options) for a description of common options and documentation for particular test mode for a list of test-specific options.

 Below is a brief description of available commands and their purpose:

 + `prepare`: performs preparative actions for those tests which need them, e.g. creating the necessary files on disk for the `fileio` test, or filling the test database for OLTP tests.
 + `run`: runs the actual test specified with the `--test` option.
 + `cleanup`: removes temporary data after the test run in those tests which create one.
 + `help`: displays usage information for a test specified with the `--test` option.